 My name is Brenna.
-Three years ago I received a Traumatic Brain Injury, it changed my life and in lots of different ways.
+A handful of years ago I received a Traumatic Brain Injury, it changed my life in many different ways.

-You see, I have something called Dysautonomia, Postural Orthostatic Tachycardia Syndrome (POTS) specifically.
-Dysautonomia is a dysfunction of the autonomic system.
-Thats the system that controls the sub-consious things your body does like breathing, heart rate, blood pressure, digestion etc. And just about anything falling into that category can be affected.
-Somepeople, like me, have intestional dysmotility or parlysis.
-Others have problems with high heart rates when changing potitions, thats the tachycardia in POTS.
+One day in January of 2019, I was diagnosed with something called Dysautonomia, Postural Orthostatic Tachycardia Syndrome (POTS) specifically.
+Dysautonomia is a dysfunction of the autonomic nervous system.
+Thats the system that controls the sub-consious things your body does.
+Breathing, your heart rate, blood pressure, even digestion.
+Just about anything falling into that category can be affected.
+Some people, like me, have intestional dysmotility or parlysis.
+Some have problems with high heart rates when changing potitions, thats the tachycardia in POTS.

 Before the switch was thrown and my life track rerouted, I used to be in colour and winterguard.
 I still love it dearly with my whole heart.
 But a brain injury and a disorder that causes you to pass out doesn’t quite mix with tossing 6 foot metal poles in the air on a football field all afternoon.
 Luckily I can watch Clash of the Corps on Amazon Prime when I need a DCI fix.

 Know that you know a little bit about me, feel free to explore my posts.
-Who knows, you may even find the ramblings of a nerdy chronically ill teen interesting!
+Who knows, you may even find the ramblings of a disabled, chronically ill nerd interesting!